RobGaughan/Creating-Users-Managing-Group-Policy-and-Accounts/README.md

 ![image](https://github.com/user-attachments/assets/408e8c1c-14d0-4a83-9277-6cc761947c04)

-here we can view the "audit failures" that lead to the accound being locked earlier
+here we can view the "audit failures" which are the failed login that lead to the account being locked earlier

 ![image](https://github.com/user-attachments/assets/5314206e-c359-4cb2-97d7-d7165e87de32)